Where and How to Contribute to Kali

 Example of three passed tests:

-Kali Mirrors
+Hosting Kali Mirrors

 Mirrors are what helps get Kali to users all around the world.
 Mirrors host our files for things like installation isos or tool packages.
 The more mirrors we have in different parts of the world, the better the experience is for users.
 If the closest mirror is a few countries away, it will likely take a lot longer to perform an update than if there is a mirror in the same country as the update is being done.
 If you are in a position where you can help to host a Kali mirror, please refer to our Mirror Policy Page to learn more.

-Kali On A New Platform
+Porting Kali To A New Platform

 We are proud of the fact that you can find Kali on almost every type of system you can think of.
 From x64 computers to mobile phones to ARM single board computers, you can find Kali on a lot of different devices.
 However, we know that there are some devices out there that we currently don’t support.
 If you have one of those devices, and want to see Kali on it, you can help contribute to Kali by helping us to develop Kali on that device.
 Depending on the platform, you may want to submit the request in a specific GitLab project.
 If the device is ARM-based, you should submit it to the ARM build scripts project.
 The same is true for cloud, VM, or NetHunter.